Umutalb/SimpleCalculator/README.md

 ## How to Run

 1. Compile the program using a C++ compiler.
 2. Run the compiled program.
+(SimpleCalculator.cpp)